EnchoGenchev/Messages/README.md

 - Click **File** to send the file to the other user.

 ### Notes
-- For the receiver to see the messages and files, the inputted key must match that of the sender.
+- For the receiver to see the messages and files, the inputted key and bit must match that of the sender.